 Hagerstown Youth Advisory Council

 Applications are no longer being accepted for the 2019-2020 Hagerstown Youth Advisory Council.
-Applicants will be notified in late May or early June on the status of their applications.
+Applicants will be notified in early August on the status of their applications.

 About the Hagerstown Youth Advisory Council

 The Hagerstown Youth Advisory Council was established by the Hagerstown Mayor and City Council to give Hagerstown youth the opportunity to provide feedback and recommendations regarding community policies and programs that affect their future and to take a leadership role in creating meaningful change.
 Members of the Youth Advisory Council will have the opportunity to raise their voices and share their experiences with local dignitaries, agencies, and other youth!